Szymon-Kozak/BashBook/Part2/README.md

 ## Usage

-To utilize these scripts, open a terminal and navigate to the directory where the scripts are stored.
+To utilize these scripts, open a terminal and navigate to the Server directory where the scripts are stored.

 To start the server, input the command ./server.sh.